Aug. 26: Fall semester classes begin

 Final Grade Policy

 Final Grades are submitted online through WebAdvisor.
 Grades are due 72 hours after the Final Exam for each course.
 (See How to Use WebAdvisor or Student Planning Grading).
-In the Spring, grades for Seniors MUST be submitted by NOON on the Wednesday after Finals.
+In the Spring 2022, grades for Seniors MUST be submitted by NOON on the Thursday after Finals.
 Please plan for grading time in advance.
 No final grades will be distributed to any students until all grades are in and processed.
 If you will be leaving Clinton at the end of the term, be sure all your grades are turned in before you leave.

-The Spring 2020 Final Exam Schedule is available online.
+The Fall 2021 Final Exam Schedule is available online.
 The Exam schedule is set based on the course meeting time.
 Exams meet in the same classroom as the regularly scheduled class.
 Exams may NOT be changed from their scheduled time.
 Students who request alternate seating must be accommodated only if they have a true conflict with another OFFICIALLY scheduled exam or if they are scheduled for 3 exams in a single day.
 They may request that one exam be given at an alternate time.

 - Explanation of Time Blocks